Questions and answers on covid-19 vaccines

 What does a conditional marketing authorisation imply?

-The granting of a conditional marketing authorisation means that the vaccine manufacturers are only allowed to market their vaccines on condition that they will currently submit updated data on the vaccines’ efficacy and safety.
+The fact that the marketing authorisation was conditional in the first period means that the vaccine manufacturers were only allowed to market their vaccines on the condition that they had to continuously submit updated data on the vaccines’ efficacy and safety.

 The vaccine manufacturers were also required to continue their vaccine studies based on which the authorisation was granted.
 This means that the many thousands of people who participated in the clinical trials have been monitored to ensure the authorities could continue receiving data about the persons who were the very first to receive the vaccine.
 In this way, the companies contribute to the health authorities’ and the scientists’ combined knowledge of the vaccines’ efficacy and effectiveness.